-Many people want to find a way to improve their chances of winning a big giveaway like the HGTV Dream Home Sweepstakes.
-So when Inquisitr.com published an article titled, "HGTV Dream Home 2014: Contest Loophole Allows For Unlimited Entries," a lot of people paid attention, hoping that a winning secret would be revealed.
+Everyone wants to find ways to improve their chances of winning a big giveaway like the HGTV Dream Home Sweepstakes.
+So when Inquisitr published an article titled, "HGTV Dream Home 2014: Contest Loophole Allows For Unlimited Entries," a lot of people paid attention, hoping to learn a secret that would help them win.

-It's true that you can use the mail-in entry method to send in as many entries as you like, but it's an option that HGTV has been offering for many years.
+It's true that you could use the mail-in entry method to send in as many entries as you like, but it's an option that HGTV offered for many years.
 It's not a game-changer.
 And entering sweepstakes online and by mail increases your risk dramatically, since money is involved.

 What This "Loophole" Will Cost You